Site map

 Rus-M family

-Above: The Rus-M family of rockets, employing the RD-180 engine on the first stage and the RD-0146 engine on the second stage as of April 2009.
+The Rus-M family of rockets, employing the RD-180 engine on the first stage and the RD-0146 engine on the second stage, as of April 2009.
 Variant 1 would use three inseparable boosters on the first stage.
-Variant 2 would use five boosters, with four strap-on boosters separating earlier in flight, while the central core booster would burn longer by thrusting less than its full capability during the initial phase of the flight and throttling up to the full thrust upon the separation of four strap-on boosters.
-Variant 3 would employ stretched first stage for a larger propellant load.
-The fourth variation of the vehicle with a single first stage booster and an upper stage borrowed from the Soyuz 2 rocket would also be possible (not shown).
-It could deliver six tons to the low-Earth orbit.
+Variant 2 would use five boosters, with the four strap-on boosters separating earlier in flight, while the central core booster would burn longer by thrusting less than its full capability during the initial phase of the flight and throttling up to full thrust upon separation of the four strap-on boosters.
+Variant 3 would employ a stretched first stage for a larger propellant load.
+A fourth variation of the vehicle, with a single first stage booster and an upper stage borrowed from the Soyuz 2 rocket, would also be possible (not shown).
+It could deliver six tons to low-Earth orbit.
 All four variations would use the same launch facility in Vostochny.
 Copyright © 2009 Anatoly Zak

 Bookmark and Share